turanszkij/WickedEngine/Content/Documentation/ScriptingAPI-Documentation.md

 - IsNotVisibleInReflections() : bool
 - SetWetmapEnabled(bool value) -- enable wet map for the object, this will automatically track the wetness
 - IsWetmapEnabled() : bool
+- SetRenderable(bool value) -- can turn off rendering of an object
+- IsRenderable() : bool

 #### InverseKinematicsComponent
 Describes an Inverse Kinematics effector.